stelzinga/MF/Management_Framework-Appendix.md

 The following gives a good indication of urgency.

-- 0-Crit: Projects that are overdue: Today >  End Date
+- 0-Crit: Projects that are overdue now.
-- 1-High: Projects within 1 week of deadline: Today < End Date AND Today => End Date - 7
+- 1-High: Projects within 1 week of deadline.
-- 2-Med: Projects within 1-2 weeks of deadline: Today < End Date - 7 AND Today => End Date - 14
+- 2-Med: Projects within 2 weeks of deadline.
-- 3-Low: Projects more than two weeks away from the deadline.
-Today < End Date - 14
+- 3-Low: Projects more than 2 weeks away from deadline.
 - 4-Non: Projects that are completed.
 ________________________________________
 ## Gantt Chart (Framework)